-Obtain credentials to log in, such as an Active Directory user name and password, RSA SecurID user name and passcode, or RADIUS authentication user name and passcode.
+Obtain login credentials, such as an Active Directory user name and password, RSA SecurID user name and passcode, or RADIUS authentication user name and passcode.

 Perform the administrative tasks described in Preparing Connection Server for Horizon Client.

 Verify that you have the fully qualified domain name (FQDN) of the server that provides access to the remote desktop or application.
 Underscores (_) are not supported in server names.
-You also need the port number if the port is not 443.
+If the port is not 443, you also need the port number.

 If you plan to use embedded RSA SecurID software, verify that you have the correct CT-KIP URL and activation code.
 See Using Embedded RSA SecurID Software Tokens.

-Configure the certificate checking mode for the SSL certificate presented by Connection Server.
-See Setting the Certificate Checking Mode for Horizon Client.
+Configure the certificate checking mode for the SSL certificate presented by the server.
+See Setting the Certificate Checking Mode in Horizon Client.

-- On your Chrome OS device, tap the Chrome App Launcher icon in the taskbar and tap the Horizon Client for Chrome OS app.
+- On the Chrome OS device, tap the Chrome App Launcher icon in the taskbar and tap the Horizon Client for Chrome OS app.

 The Horizon Client window opens.

 Enter the name of a server, enter a description (optional), and tap Connect.